HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidex.md

 The `Fidex` algorithm is an approach to rule extraction that can be applied to neural network ensembles, decision tree ensembles, and support vector machines.
 The name of the algorithm is a contraction of *fidelity* and *explainability*. *Fidelity* refers to how well an extracted rule mimics the behavior of a given model.

 ## Arguments list
-The Fidex algorithm has required and optional arguments to be specified.
+The `Fidex` algorithm has required and optional arguments to be specified.
 Each of them has properties:

 - **Is required** means whether an argument **must** be specified when calling the program or not.
 - **Type** specifies the argument datatype.
 - **CLI argument syntax** is the exact name to use if you are writing the argument along with the program call.
 - **JSON identifier** is the exact name to use if you are writing the argument inside a [JSON configuration file](../../file-formats/json-configuration-files.md).
-- **Default value** is the value that will be used by the program if the arguments was not specified.
-If `none`, it could mean that the arguments is not used at all during the algorithm execution or could also mean that you have to specify it yourself.
+- **Default value** is the value that will be used by the program if the argument is not specified.
+If `none`, it could mean that the argument is not used at all during the algorithm execution or could also mean that you have to specify it yourself.

 ---